css-materials/course-site/content/homework/text-analysis/index.md

     * if your corpus is big, feel free to select only a subset of documents for topic modeling for this assignment; the bigger the data, the more difficult it is to analyze it and make sense of

 **Examples to follow:**
-* Book [Text Mining with R](https://www.tidytextmining.com/index.html), especially the assigned Chapters; among the case studies, I recommend Chapter 9 but the other case studies provide excellent guidance as well
+* Book [Text Mining with R](https://www.tidytextmining.com/index.html), especially the assigned Chapters; among the case studies, I recommend Chapter 9 but the other case studies also provide excellent insights
 * In-class materials

 **How much do you need to do?**